meom-group/eophis/docs/source/concept_motivation.rst

    :width: 400px
    :align: center

 The question is adressed here through the strategy of creating pipes between Fortran/C and Python scripts executed seperately.
-In this framework, both scripts are intended to exchange generic formatted data (typically arrays) through a communicating library.
+In this framework, both scripts are intended to exchange generic formatted data (typically arrays) through a communication library.

 Advantages of this approach are many:
-    - Flexibility to fill each scripts of any content with mininal bindings
+    - Flexibility to fill each script of any content with mininal bindings
-    - Execution of each scripts in different processing architectures
+    - Execution of each script in different processing architectures
     - Python scripts easily shareable
-    - Each scripts are up-to-date with its own environment
+    - Each script is up-to-date with its own environment

-`OASIS <https://oasis.cerfacs.fr/en/>`_ is a Fortran coupling library that allows to perform exchanges of 2D/3D fields with/out interpolation between coupled executables and appears here to be a good candidate.
+`OASIS <https://oasis.cerfacs.fr/en/>`_ is a Fortran coupling library that allows to perform exchanges of 2D/3D fields with/out interpolation between coupled executables, and appears to be a good candidate.
 Indeed, last releases provided C and Python APIs, allowing coupling of heterogeneously written codes.
 Most of all, OASIS is already widely deployed in the climate modeling community codes.